nasa/openmct/docs/src/guide/index.md

 ### Form Structure

-Forms in Open MCT Web have a common structure to permit consistent display.
+Forms in Open MCT have a common structure to permit consistent display.
 A form is broken down into sections, which will be displayed in groups; each section is broken down into rows, each of which provides a control for a single property.
 Input from this form is two-way bound to the object passed via